cdelorme/system-setup/linux/debian/wheezy/template.md

 _Note that the `ssh` value translates to the default port 22, and will not change based on the active/actual SSH port.
 If you have changed the port number you will have to adjust the iptables value._

 Next we want to make sure that it gets loaded when the network comes up.
-Running `iptables-restore` will do the trick, and it automatically flushes all the existing rules.  _Despite many articles claiming the use of `/etc/network/if-pre-up.d` as the correct directory, I have found the actual directory to us is `/etc/network/if-up.d`._
+Running `iptables-restore` will do the trick, and it automatically flushes all the existing rules.  _Despite many articles claiming the use of `/etc/network/if-pre-up.d` as the correct directory, I have found that it does not load unless you use the `/etc/network/if-up.d`  directory._

-Here is a script you can place into `/etc/network/if-up.d`, be sure to make it executable:
+Place these lines inside of `/etc/network/if-up.d/iptables`:

     #!/bin/bash
     iptables-restore < /etc/firewall.conf

 _According to the man pages, the restore operation will automatically (by default) flush the existing rules when loading a new file._

+Be sure to make that file executable:

+    chmod +x /etc/network/if-up.d/iptables

 **Add JPN Locale Support:**